Posted on

 Collet’s 2016s are magnificent.
 Young winemaker Romain Collet managed to turn in an exceptional lineup of wines amidst an abundance of challenges.
 Everything from his Grand Crus to Premier Crus to today’s classic old-vine Chablis are just excellent.

-We enthusiastically recommend his whole 2016 collection, but we’re focused on his simplest today.
+We enthusiastically recommend (what’s left of) his whole 2016 collection, but we’re focused on his simplest today.

 So intense and complex is their juice that Romain uses zero new oak for this cuvée, choosing instead to let the pure fruit shine through.
 And shine it does — the nose is clean, pure, and precise, showing pear and stones.
 The mouth is brisk and lively but also intense and smooth, with an enticing roundness punctuated by vibrant minerality.